 Tips for Hand Piecing

-Need help perfecting your hand-piecing technique?
-Designer Jo Morton shares some tips.
+Need help improving your hand-piecing technique?
+Designer Jo Morton shares her process.

 Jo Morton says: "Hand-piecing is my favorite way to assemble a quilt.
 Because you don't sew across seam allowances in hand piecing, I can change my mind about the direction I piece my seams.
 It also improved my hand quilting.